Getting Started With Viscosity (Mac)

 Your VPN Provider

 Viscosity allows you to connect to any VPN server that supports the OpenVPN protocol.
-Viscosity is only one end of the VPN connection: your VPN provider provides the other end of the connection (the server you wish to connect to).
-Your VPN Provider is the person or company who controls this server.
+Your VPN Provider is the person or company who runs the server you wish to connect to (the other end of the connection).

 Typically your VPN provider falls into one of the following categories:

-• VPN Service: Many third party companies specialize in offering both free and paid VPN services to users.
-There are a number of reasons why you may want to subscribe to a VPN Service, including protecting your privacy and security while on public networks, accessing location restricted websites, and accessing blocked content due to restrictive censorship.
+VPN Service: Many third party companies specialize in offering VPN services to users.
+There are a number of reasons why you may want to subscribe to a VPN Service, including protecting your privacy and security while on public networks, accessing location restricted websites, and accessing blocked content.
 Most VPN Service providers provide a webpage or support site where you can obtain connection details.
-A list of VPN providers with Viscosity setup guides can be on our VPN Service Providers page.

-In addition many workplaces and VPN Service providers provide customized versions of Viscosity that already contain all of your connections, allowing you to skip the steps below.
+Some workplaces and VPN Service providers may provide special bundled versions of Viscosity that already contain all of your connections, allowing you to skip the steps below.
 You may like to check with your VPN Provider to see if they offer this.

 Creating Your First Connection